NomicFoundation/hardhat/CONTRIBUTING.md

 1. Go to `packages/hardhat-core` and run `yalc publish`
 2. Go to some hardhat project and run `yalc add hardhat`

-Unlike linking, if you make a change in the code, you'll need to repeat the process.

 ### yarn pack